pulumi/docs/pulumi-hugo/themes/default/content/learn/pulumi-fundamentals/create-docker-images/index.md

 lot of work in the background before it connects to Pulumi.
 Be patient!
 {{% /notes %}}

-Pulumi should build your Docker image.
+Pulumi should pull your Docker image.
 First, though, it gives you a preview of the changes you'll be making to the stack and asks if the changes appear okay to you.
-You'll need to reply "yes" to the prompt to actually build the image.
+You'll need to reply "yes" to the prompt to actually pull the image.
 After the command finishes, you will see your image if you run the command `docker images` or `docker image ls` (depending on your preference).

 Let's dig a bit deeper into the code and explore the various Pulumi concepts.